plutomi/plutomi/README.md

 ## DynamoDB Schema

-> Schema is subject to change but I will try to keep this updated as much as I can
+Schema is subject to change but I will try to keep this updated as much as I can.

 We're using a single table design for this project.
 If you're new to Dynamo, I recommend watching these talks by Alex DeBrie and Rick Houlihan first: